jonathanalgar/CustomCode-Analyzer/README.md

 If your project references the External Libraries SDK (`OutSystems.ExternalLibraries.SDK`), the package should automatically start providing feedback on your code.

-The NuGet package cannot be automatically updated, so be sure to update regularlrly to get the latest features.
+The NuGet package cannot be automatically updated—be sure to update regularly to get the latest features.

 #### Visual Studio Code